mvishok/Climine/README.md

 ## Support

-For support, please use the (Issues)[https://github.com/mvishok/Climine/issues] channel of this repository.
+For support, please use the [issues](issues) channel of this repository.

 ## License